 They can leap up to 30 feet in length and 9 feet high!

 9.)
-Females and their young form herds of up to 100 impala, while males live the bachelor lifestyle in herds of approximately 60.
+Females and their young form herds of up to 100 strong, while males live the bachelor lifestyle in herds of approximately 60.

 10.)
 The name ‘Impala’ come from the Zulu language meaning ‘gazelle’.